gniarchos/foody-react/README.md

 # 🍟 Foody - Delivery App (React)

-The concept idea of [my thesis](https://foody-thesis.000webhostapp.com/index.php) food delivery app redesigned using React.
+The conceptual idea of my [thesis](https://foody-thesis.000webhostapp.com/index.php) involves redesigning a food delivery app using React.

-This project based on [Efood site](https://www.e-food.gr/) and [Wolt site](https://wolt.com/en/grc).
-It is using the Firebase Database for login/signup and for user data.
-The app is fetching all the data from the database.
+This project is based on the [Efood](https://www.e-food.gr/) and [Wolt](https://wolt.com/en/grc) websites.
+It uses the Firebase Database for login/signup and user data.
+The app fetches all the necessary data from the database.

 Made with React.

 ## 🛠️ Features

-- Order from plenty of restaurants
+- Order from a variety of restaurants
-- Search restaurants
+- Search for restaurants
 - Apply filters
-- See restaurant's menu
+- View restaurant menus
-- Make orders
+- Place orders
 - Order Summary
 - Submit and read reviews
-- PWA (standalone app) compitable
+- PWA (standalone app) compatibility

 ## 🚧 Made with